MBCProject/mbc-markdown/yfaq/README.md

 No. An objective of MBC is to encompass all ATT&CK techniques pertaining to malware; therefore a single MBC behavior is never mapped to multiple ATT&CK techniques (except when an ATT&CK *Enterprise* technique is similar to an ATT&CK *Mobile* technique).

 This means additional MBC behaviors must sometimes be defined.
-For example, MBC initially defined one Denial of Service behavior, but after an update to ATT&CK included two related techniques - [Endpoint Denial of Service](https://attack.mitre.org/techniques/T1499/) and [Network Denial of Service](https://attack.mitre.org/techniques/T1498/) - MBC was expanded to include both as behaviors.
+For example, MBC initially defined one [Denial of Service](https://github.com/MBCProject/mbc-markdown/blob/master/impact/denial-of-service.md) behavior, which was not defined in ATT&CK.
+After an update to ATT&CK defined two related techniques - [Endpoint Denial of Service](https://attack.mitre.org/techniques/T1499/) and [Network Denial of Service](https://attack.mitre.org/techniques/T1498/) (equivalent to MBC's Denial of Service behavior), MBC was expanded to include the Endpoint Denial of Service behavior.

 ### Are different MBC behaviors linked (related) to the same ATT&CK technique? ###